interlock-network/knowledgebase-public/how/run-ethereum-localdevnode-mostos.md

  GOROOT=go
 ```

 And this is geth.
-With this tool installed, we can not only manipulate a local dev node, but we can also connect and interact with the Ethereum mainnet, accounts, smartcontracts, etc.
+With this tool installed, we can manipulate a local dev node, and we can also connect and interact with the Ethereum mainnet, accounts, smartcontracts, etc.

 </details>
 &emsp;